vinothvkr/vinothvkr.github.io/_posts/2018-07-16-how-to-setup-a-firewall-with-ufw-on-ubuntu-18-04.md

 UFW - Uncomplicated Firewall provides a user friendly way to create an IPv4 or IPv6 host-based firewall which helps a regular user to deny all incoming connections without much configuration.

+---

+UFW - Uncomplicated Firewall provides a user friendly way to create an IPv4 or IPv6 host-based firewall which helps a regular user to deny all incoming connections without much configuration.

 UFW comes with Ubuntu by default.
 In case it is not installed or removed for some reason, run the following command to install it:

 ```